2003 Manchester tornado

 2003 F4 tornado in South Dakota, U.S.

-On June 24, 2003, a large F4 tornado, part of the 2003 South Dakota tornado outbreak, would sweep through the rural South Dakota community of Manchester over Kingsbury County, injuring four.
-It was one of the most violent tornadoes of 2003 and also turned Manchester into a ghost town.
+In the afternoon hours of June 24, 2003, a large and violent F4 tornado, part of the 2003 South Dakota tornado outbreak, struck the rural South Dakota community of Manchester over Kingsbury County, injuring four.
+It was one of the most violent tornadoes of the year and also turned Manchester into a ghost town.

 The tornado formed over rural Kingsbury County, having a large, "wedge" shape before impacting Manchester, completely obliterating all homes and structures within town.
 TWISTEX successfully deployed their "turtle probes" into the tornado, recording a 100 millibar pressure drop.
 Footage of the tornado from storm chasers became popular in social media platforms.

 Meteorological synopsis

 South Dakota was in the midst of a multiple day tornado outbreak that started in June 21, that had produce a previous F4 rated tornado near Coleridge, Nebraska that killed one on June 23, along with multiple other tornadoes.
-By the afternoon hours of June 24, a supercell would form over South Dakota, producing a few weak tornadoes, and a large cone-shaped F3 rated tornado that destroyed farms around Woonsocket.After few more weaker rated tornadoes had dissipated, the Manchester tornado would develop south of town.
+By the afternoon hours of June 24, a supercell would form over South Dakota, producing a few weak tornadoes, and a large cone-shaped F3 rated tornado that destroyed farms around Woonsocket.
+After few more weaker rated tornadoes had dissipated, the Manchester tornado would develop south of town.